Accommodations Toolkit

 Alabama

-Accessibility Support (Universal Feature):
+Accessibility Support (Designated Feature):

 Individual (1:1) administration: Test location is provided so that the student can be tested individually.
 This accessibility support is primarily for students who have a behavioral or medical issue or a learning disability that necessitates their testing individually.
-A Proctor is required in addition to the Test Administrator.
+A proctor is required in addition to the test administrator.
+The student, the Test Administrator, and the Proctor are set up in a room separate from other students.
 Unless there are additional supports or accommodations that apply, the administration of the test will follow the same guidelines as those for group online testing.

 Small group: Test location is provided so that the students can be tested in a group of 10 or fewer students, in a setting separate from that made available for most students.
 This accessibility support does not require a Proctor.
 Students must be grouped by same grade and tested on the same content area and session number.
 Ten or fewer students and the Test Administrator are set up in a room separate from other students.
-Unless there are additional supports or accommodations that apply, the administration of the test will follow the same guidelines as those for group online testing.

 Alaska